 • *Birth certificates and Social Security cards are not acceptable ID*

-• If notaries doubt the validity of the document or the identity of the person signing the document, they have the
+• If notaries doubt the validity of the document or the identity of the person signing the document, they have the right to refer such people elsewhere.

 When Are Notaries Available:

 Call (860) 395-3184 to schedule an appointment.
-Notaries may have varied schedules and it is best to call before you
+Notaries may have varied schedules and it is best to call before you come to make sure they are available.

 Please don't sign the document(s) until you appear before the Notary Public.